sillyhong/front-learn/packages/docs/docs/zh/computer/Framework/react-en.md

       finalReducers[key] = reducers[key]
     }
   }
-  // 拿到过滤后的 reducers 的 key 值
-  const finalReducerKeys = Object.keys(finalReducers)
+  // get the keys of the reducers after filtering const finalReducerKeys = Object.keys(finalReducers)

-  // 在开发环境下判断，保存不期望 key 的缓存用以下面做警告
-  let unexpectedKeyCache
-  if (process.env.NODE_ENV !== 'production') {
+  // in dev environment check and save unexpected key to cache for warnings later let unexpectedKeyCache if (process.env.NODE_ENV !== 'production') {
     unexpectedKeyCache = {}